zarr-developers/zarr-developers.github.io/flexibility/index.md

 - You can define your own codecs.
 - You are free to create your own domain-specific metadata standard and enforce it upon zarr stores however you like.
 - Zarr v3 has nascent support for other extension points, including defining your own type of chunk grid, data types, and more.
+- [Zarr Enhancement Proposals](https://zarr.dev/zeps/) (or "ZEPs") provide a mechanism for enhancing or adding to the specification in a community-standardized way.

 ## Examples